FILM 113 glossary

 Discourse analysis

 A method used in several fields such as linguistics, sociology, anthropology, psychology, and communication studies to examine and understand cultural implications of language.
-Rather than merely focusing on individual words or sentences, discourse analysis involves studying larger units of language, such as entire conversations, texts, or collections of texts.
+Rather than merely focusing on individual words or sentences, it involves studying larger units of language, such as entire conversations, texts, or collections of texts.
 It seeks to understand how these larger structures of language help to organize and structure social life, convey meaning, manage relationships, construct identities, and create systems of knowledge.

 32